-Gerrit Cole is going to be the most coveted pitcher on the market when free agency begins after the World Series ends.
+Gerrit Cole remains the most coveted pitcher on the market.
 As such, it is going to take a massive financial commitment to land the right-hander, who is coming off an utterly dominant season in which he posted a 2.50 ERA and set a record for strikeout rate.

-Most importantly, Wheeler has already been good for the past two years.
+Most importantly, Wheeler was already good for the past two years with the Mets.
 The righty posted a 3.65 ERA and 3.37 FIP over 60 starts and 377 2/3 innings from 2018-19, striking out a batter per inning.
 Depending on whether you prefer the FanGraphs or Baseball-Reference version of WAR, Wheeler was either MLB’s 10th or 19th most valuable pitcher during that time.

 But signing a free agent is about the future, not the past.
 And that’s where Wheeler gets even more interesting.
-What if the best is still yet to come?
+With this deal, the Phillies might be thinking not only that Wheeler can continue his recent success, but also, that the best could be still to come.
 What if Wheeler can follow Cole’s lead and, with the right sort of guidance, make a leap forward?

 Here is some fuel for that particular fire, from Wheeler’s Baseball Savant player page: